MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 Creating one logical copy of your data in OneLake is a two-step process.
 You send your data from your KQL Database to OneLake by enabling data copying, then you expose the data by creating a OneLake shortcut.
 To create the shortcut, see [Create shortcut](#create-shortcut).

 Data copying to OneLake is disabled in your **KQL Database** by default.
-Data loaded before enabling data copy will not be copied.
-Only new tables will be affected by this change.
+Data loaded before enabling data copy won't be copied.
+Only new tables are affected by this change.
 If you disable data copying after creating a Lakehouse, the data that was already copied will remain, but any data loaded into your database after that point will remain in your database.

 1. To enable data copying, navigate to your **KQL Database**.
 1. Next to **OneLake folder** in the **Database details** pane, select the **Edit** option.